 You can access Canvas from various University webpages, or go directly to canvas.manchester.ac.uk.
 You can also download the 'Canvas Student' app to access your course content on the go.

-You will need your university email address to log in to Canvas.
+You will need your University email address to log in to Canvas.
 After activating your IT account, you can log in to iam.manchester.ac.uk with your username to find your email address.

 Blackboard content guidance